llaine/benchmarks/README.md

 # Benchmarks

-Tiny comparison between dlang using Vibe.d, nodejs using express and Ruby with Sinatra.
+Tiny comparison between dlang using Vibe.d, nodejs using express and JRuby with Roda

 My point here is to do a benchmark on a real daily use case, such as loading n entries from a DB and showing them as JSON using a normal framework.
 By normal I mean something that is not too much fancy with early optimisation.